lambertJiakangChen/Hadoop_MapReduce_Yelp-dataset_analysis/README.md

 ```
 docker-compose up
 ```
-* Get the container ID and execute in bash:
+* Get the container ID of the resource manager and execute in bash:
 ```
 docker ps